hghcomphys/md-julia/README.md

-# mdjulia
+# MD-Julia
-This is an experimental repo for molecular dynamics simulation  in Julia.
+This is an experimental repository for basic molecular dynamics simulations in Julia.